acuna-public/Andromeda/README.md

 # Andromeda
-Andromeda is an elegant wrapper for Android SDK
+Andromeda is a powerful wrapper for Android SDK which helps to make your code pretty